Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING.md

 These are not mandatory steps but will decrease the possibility your PR be rejected.
 :::

-1. Make sure a relavent open issue with "ACCEPTED" label exists.
+1. Make sure a relevent open issue with "ACCEPTED" label exists.
 2. Leave a comment in the issue in case duplicate people working on the same issue.
 3. Mention the issue `#xx` in the commit message.
 Example `fix: typo.
 Ref #123456`.